Image cover for blog about ten tips to accelerate pen & ink drawing skills

 II.
 Prioritize the fundamentals

 Pro illustrators and social media creators alike will give similar advice for growing our art skills, which is to prioritize the fundamentals.
-They say to invest the majority of efforts in practicing the basics before technique.

 As soon as I stopped obsessing about “finding my art style” and shifted my energy to improving the fundamentals, my drawing skills progressed.
-As predicted, a style emerged on its own.

 Prioritize the fundamentals to improve pen & ink skills